BulatTim1/paranoia/README.md

 # services
  - bot - telegram bot for push notifications
+ - backend - telegram web app for players and admins
- - web - telegram web app for players and admins
+ - frontend - telegram web app for players and admins
  - db - postgres

 # how to start